quantum-dan/stoic-kit/README.md

 * App connecting to server

 ## HTTP Server
-Tech possibilities:
-* akka-http (Scala/Java library): Allows for efficient asynchronous code on the JVM.
-* Yesod (Haskell framework): Good performance with all the benefits and costs of Haskell (safety vs learning curve).
-* Golang libraries: Simple and straightforward, good performance, not especially elegant but it gets the job done.
+Implemented with Scala using akka-http for HTTP and Slick for SQL data.
+DynamoDB approach to be determined, but DynamoDB supports JDBC so that should be doable.

 Notes:
 * Run on AWS EC2 (works well).
 FreeBSD is ideal due to its TCP/IP performance, RHEL is also a good option.
 * Connect to AWS RDS database, MariaDB is easy and works fine.
 * Less structured data (e.g. texts, if stored directly) would work well with AWS DynamoDB, which supports, notably, Go and Java.

 ## Website
-Dart is a solid choice of a language.
-Static types can be used to enforce safety, it's compiled, it's easy to learn, clean, pragmatic design.
-Works well with just the standard library (direct DOM manipulations), also has first-class support with Angular.
-I would lean towards using Angular as the full site is likely to be moderately complicated.
+Implemented with AngularDart--that is, Angular framework, Dart language.
+Note on streaming information: grab part of the stream, parse, transfer to a list as necessary.

 ## App
-There is the obvious option of native design, with Kotlin, Swift and C#.
+There is the obvious option of native design, with Java/Kotlin, Swift and C#.
 Better performance and a more native look, at he cost of more learning and maintenance.

 Alternatively, Google's Flutter looks promising as a cross-platform framework.